ycs77/headlessui-float/packages/headlessui-float-react/README.md

 </Menu>
 ```

-Note that `<Float>` must contain 2 child elements, the first being a reference element, either a Headless UI component or an HTML element, and the second being a float element.
+Note that `<Float>` must contain 2 child elements, the first being a reference element, either a Headless UI component or an HTML element, and the second being a floating element.

 Then remove the `"absolute"`, `"right-0"` and other positioning class from `<Menu.Items>`, and add the `placement="bottom-end"` attribute: